 In the past, I have used Rust-O-Leum Multi-Color Textured Spray in order to give some hardware a wrought iron look, and it worked perfectly.
 I thought the same process might add some depth and interest to this piece, too!
 Simply place the cake plate upside down, and follow the directions on the can.
 After applying several coats (spray as many coats as you like to achieve the look desired), turn the cake plate right-side-up and spray again, turning the plate as needed to apply even coats.

 The HomeRight Small Spray Shelter made this process a lot easier!
-This was a windy day, and it was a bit difficult keeping my spray tent in place on the asphalt.
+This was a windy day, and it was a bit difficult keeping my spray tent in place on the asphalt, so the cardboard box lent some added weight.
 One of my blogging friends, Wendi at H2O Bungalow, suggested to place bricks inside the shelter, at the corners, to keep it in place!
 Brilliant!
 (And it only flashed through my mind for a second to go steal the bricks from the neighbor’s wall. 😉 Whaaat?!)
-I also place a lightweight plastic tarp in the bottom of the shelter to give it some added protection.
+I also placed a lightweight plastic tarp (optional) in the bottom of the shelter to give it some added protection (I like to keep my HomeRight Small Spray Shelter looking nice).

 SPRAY PAINT FLAT BLACK FINISH